vitaly-t/assert-options/README.md

 # assert-options

-Safe and simple one-line `options` handling:
+Safe and simple `options` handling, with one line of code:

 * throw detailed error on any unknown option
 * set default values for all missing options